 height that I will point out to you."

-This was a test of faith and obedience, clearly stated in 22:1, but it was also a test of Abraham's trust that God was going to fulfill His covenant promises to Abraham despite what seemed to be insurmountable odds against the fulfillment of the promise of many descendants and the gift of the land if he sacrificed his "only son" (Gen 12:1-3; 15:5-6; 17:19).
-This is why Bible scholars, both ancient and modern, refer to Abraham's test as a "covenant ordeal."
-That the focus of the story involved Abraham's son is apparent in the repetition of the word "son."
-In the literal Hebrew text, the word "son" (ben) appears ten times in the narrative (Gen 22:2 (twice), 3, 7, 8, 9, 10, 12, 13, and 16), while the word "only" (yahid) son is found three times (Gen 22:2, 12, 16).
-Isaac is Abraham's "only beloved son" because Ishmael had been sent away.
-Isaac was the son God promised would father a nation of descendants for Abraham (Gen 17:19) in fulfillment of parts one and two of the three-fold covenant of land, descendants, and a world-wide blessing (Gen 12:1-3).
+The event in Genesis 22 was a test of Abraham's faith and obedience as clearly stated in 22:1; however, it was also a test of Abraham's trust in God to fulfill His covenant promises despite what seemed to be impossible odds against the fulfillment.
+God promised Abraham many descendants through Isaac and the gift of the land of Canaan to Isaac's descendants, but that promise seemed unattainable if he sacrificed his "only son" (Gen 12:1-3; 15:5-6; 17:19).
+This is the reason Bible scholars, both ancient and modern, refer to Abraham's test as a "covenant ordeal."
+There is no doubt that the story's focus involved Abraham's son (apparent in the repetition of the word "son").
+In the Hebrew text, the word "son" (ben) appears ten times in the narrative (Gen 22:2 (twice), 3, 7, 8, 9, 10, 12, 13, and 16), while the word "only" (yahid) son is found three times (Gen 22:2, 12, 16).
+Isaac is Abraham's "only beloved son."
+Ishmael, the slave-girl Hagar's son, was sent away because he was a threat to the "son of the promise" (Gen 17:11-14a).
+Isaac was the son God promised would father a nation of descendants for Abraham (Gen 17:4-9, 19) in fulfillment of parts one and two of Abraham's three-fold covenant: land, descendants, and a world-wide blessing that God first made when He called him to go to Canaan (Gen 12:1-3).

 9 When they came to

 the place of which God had told him, Abraham built an altar there and arranged

 the wood on it.
 10 Then he reached

 out and took the knife to slaughter his son.